trans-travel/trans-travel/us/mt.md

 They have previously violated court orders on birth certificate changes.
-The state is currently (as of April 18, 2024) [being sued](https://thehill.com/homenews/lgbtq/4603075-montana-sued-over-refusal-to-amend-transgender-peoples-identity-documents/) for the ban on changing birth certificates.
+The state is currently (as of April 18, 2024) [being sued](https://thehill.com/homenews/lgbtq/4603075-montana-sued-over-refusal-to-amend-transgender-peoples-identity-documents/) for the ban on changing birth certificates and ID.

 ## Medical Care